W Carroll Group

 W Carroll Group is a Liverpool-based waste management and construction group composed of the W Carroll & Sons Ltd, Carroll Waste Ltd and Carroll Properties companies.
 The group employs around 90 people and has a total turnover of over £7 million.
-In 2014, W Carroll & Sons Ltd were fined £105,000 and ordered to pay legal costs of £64,600 after admitting breaking the Health and Safety at Work Act in an accident in which a worker was paralysed in a fall from a ladder in Southport.
+In 2014, W Carroll & Sons Ltd were fined £105,000 and ordered to pay legal costs of £64,600 after admitting breaking the Health and Safety at Work etc. Act 1974 in an accident in which a worker was paralysed in a fall from a ladder in Southport.
 In November 2014 the firm won a new contract for roofing work with West Lancashire Council.

 The firm is one of the sponsors of the Cammell Laird 1907 Football Club.